Stem Cell and Platelet Rich Plasma Therapy: Your Body’s Secret Weapon

 We know that stem cells show more promise than PRP.
 They are the “seeds”, whereas PRP is the “fertilizer.”
 For a likely better outcome, stem cells are the recommended option.
 When comparing stem cells, there are no head-to-head studies.
 Essentially, it comes down to your preference.
 Here are some things to consider about each option:

-- Bone marrow: Since it comes from you, there is no infection risk.
+Since it comes from you, there is no infection risk.
 It is the use of your own body’s cells and growth factors.
 There is also no need to separately draw blood to make PRP.
 However, older patients don’t have as many stem cells in their bone marrow, so this option may be suboptimal.
 Also, it requires that the physician aspirate it from your hip (which isn’t usually as bad as people think!).

-- Amniotic tissue: This is taken from a healthy, screened, donated placenta.
+This is taken from a healthy, screened, donated placenta.
 Due to legal issues, the tissue bank cannot report the number of stem cells, but it is said to be high.
-Also, there are quite a bit of growth factors included in the product.
+Additionally, there are quite a bit of growth factors included in the product.
 However, it must be ordered, so this will increase the cost of the therapy.
 Also, a higher cost will be incurred if you choose to mix this with your own PRP (arguably improving the clinical outcome), versus the option of mixing it with saline, for your injection.

-- Umbilical cord blood: This is also taken from a healthy, screened donor.
+This is also taken from a healthy, screened donor.
 This product contains very high concentrations of stem cells.
 However, it also must be ordered, which will increase the cost of the injection.
 And, you must again decide whether to mix it with your own PRP, at a higher cost, or simply in saline.

 Would I be a good candidate?